openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     todo: If either operand is NaN, the result should be NaN, but result is -NaN
     todo: Multiplication of an infinity by a zero should be NaN, but result is - NaN

-The binary operator '\*' performs multiplication and returns the product of its operands.
+The binary operator '\*' performs multiplication, and returns the product of its operands.

 Multiplication is a commutative operation unless the operand expressions